 When developing elearning as part of a team or even as a team of one, it is critical to think about how you’re going to test it.
-At Endurance Learning, we have evolved our processes over many years.
+At Endurance Learning, we have evolved our elearning quality assurance processes over many years and many mistakes.

 When we started building elearning as Endurance Learning we were a small, nimble team where everyone did every role.
 There was no real structure to quality assurance (QA) and everyone took their turn at testing elearning.
 We often tested live with one person taking the course while the other watched on a Zoom call.
 Over time, we have evolved and created some more effective processes.

 An early lesson was that we didn’t know why we changed something.
 Did the customer ask?
 Did we find something?
 Did we open up the wrong file to make edits?
 We had used the Storyboards but it got very hard to tell if we had addressed all concerns.
 Some of us had used Trello before and it seemed like we could log issues and move them from one column to the next when we addressed them.
 Over time, we’ve continued to evolve this practice and have gotten better as a team at commenting on issues so that we not only know the issue was addressed, but have a quick way to tell who and how it was addressed.

 2. Be Consistent